Dopethrone

-Dopethrone is a doom metal album by the British band Electric Wizard.
-It was released on September 25, 2000, by Rise Above Records.
-Following the release and tour of their previous studio album Come My Fanatics..., the group was asked by Rise Above owner Lee Dorian to create a follow-up.
+Dopethrone is the third studio album by English band Electric Wizard, released on 25 September 2000 by Rise Above Records.
+Following the release and tour of their previous studio album Come My Fanatics...
+(1997), the group was asked by Rise Above owner Lee Dorrian to create a follow-up.
 Vocalist and guitarist Jus Oborn has stated that drug issues and other personal problems led to the production of Dopethrone being a "difficult process".
 The group entered Chuckalumba Studios in May 2000 with only three tracks written: "Dopethrone", "Funeralopolis", and "We Hate You".
-The album was recorded in three days; members of the group disagreed during the mixing sessions about how the overall record should sound.
+The album was recorded in three days.
+Oborn, who wrote all of the album's lyrics, spoke of H. P. Lovecraft and Robert E. Howard as influences in his own writing while the group disagreed during the mixing sessions about how the overall record should sound.
+The music on the album has been described as both doom metal and stoner rock, with influences of British groups like Black Sabbath and Motörhead.